vppillai/h3Docs/system/net/docs/readme.md

 # Net System Service

-Net System Service Library provides an application programming interface (API) This library provides simple interfaces to manage TCPIP Networking functionalities.
-The Net System Service uses the NetPres APIs.
+Net System Service Library provides an application programming interface (API) to manage TCPIP Networking functionalities.
+The Net System Service uses the NetPres APIs for achieving these functionalities.

+Note that currently Net System Service is supported with WiFi interface only.

 Key Features:
 - Supports Client/ Server Mode for IP Network Connectivity